carloscabo/MQBE/README.md

 });
 ````

-You can remove the event anytime using the `off` method.
+You can clean the events from any state using the `off` method.

 ````javascript
 MQBE.off('enter', 'desktop');